New Idea Generation: Identify low expectation stocks

-By eliminating the potential manipulation of earnings, the Price to Sales metric has been a very successful tool for assessing a company’s valuation.
-We review Price to Sales as well as other typical metrics and view them relative to a company’s history and the specific sector or industry.
+By eliminating the potential manipulation of earnings, the Price-to-Sales metric has been a very successful tool for assessing a company’s valuation.
+We review Price-to-Sales along with other metrics and view them relative to a company’s own history as well as relative to its peers.
 Through our valuation work, we are able to purchase companies at prices with an imbedded margin of safety.

 Portfolio Construction & Risk Controls: Build a diversified portfolio using an incremental approach

-Both equity strategies are diversified by sector exposure, yet remain concentrated enough to provide the best chance for outperformance.
-The All-Cap strategy invests in 50-60 holdings, with a 5% maximum individual stock weighting risk control, while the Small-Cap strategy invests in 30-40 holdings with a 7% maximum individual stock weighting limit.
+Both equity strategies are diversified by sector exposure, yet remain concentrated enough to maximize the potential for outperformance.
+The All-Cap strategy invests in 50-60 holdings, with a 5% maximum individual stock weighting for risk control.
+The Small-Cap strategy invests in 30-40 holdings with a 7% maximum individual stock weighting limit.
 While some All-Cap managers merely have the ability to invest across the market capitalization spectrum, our clients benefit by having a minimum of 20% and a maximum of 60% in each market capitalization category at all times.

 Sell Discipline: Sell when expectations are high or investment story has changed